hydroper/littlecarexperience-draft1/README.md

 * WebSocket — something strange to do with the peer dictionary is going on in the Godot Engine backend.
 * The Two.js rendering library's API is not rich in options.
+* The Godot Engine's physics simulation is not coherent to the goal physics.

 Alternative technologies considered: